walterthesmart/SmartContract-Auditor-Agent/DEPLOYMENT_GUIDE.md

    "prepare": "node -e \"if (process.env.CI !== 'true') { try { require('husky').install() } catch (e) {} }\""
    ```

-2. **Module Resolution Issue**: Fixed by simplifying the build process:
+2. **Module Resolution Issue**: Fixed by configuring Vercel for Next.js in subdirectory:
-   - Added build script to root `package.json` that handles the frontend build process
+   - Configured `vercel.json` to use `@vercel/next` builder for the frontend subdirectory
-   - Simplified `vercel.json` to use the root build command
+   - Added proper routing to direct requests to the frontend
    - Used absolute imports (`@/lib/utils`) which work correctly with this approach
    - This ensures imports work correctly in all build environments